artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 2. Then, view this video: [VeeReh1Video](https://youtu.be/xVnB6OM00cE?si=0HW333O-oPOXUDZG) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here [VeeReh1EnglishVideo](https://www.youtube.com/watch?v=Ow_0l47xqV4), you can watch an AI-translated-to-Chinese version of the video here [VeeReh1ChineseVideo](https://www.youtube.com/watch?v=2c4Iaswnz8w), or you can enable the subtitles in the original video).
 The video describes the VeeR EH1 microarchitecture in detail.
 You can download the slides [here](https://drive.google.com/file/d/1rSlwCzcHD4F_S4YFLCFn3L0VNXH_sv7L/view?usp=drive_link).
 3. Then you can start using Ripes and RVfpga-Pipeline to simulate and analyze the processors: follow the steps shown below in this repo ([Ripes](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab2#ripes) and [RVfpga-Pipeline](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab2#rvfpga-pipeline)) and look at the presentation provided at: [Presentation-Lab2](https://drive.google.com/file/d/1LVfQ7ZxzACyaZoCJrFv6PCeGkGhF5cuW/view?usp=sharing).
 4. Then, you can do the examples shown in the video from item 2 in your own computer, by following the instructions in this [document](https://drive.google.com/file/d/1ltE_sOyaw090Sk49o8gLpa4MJNTl3yZz/view?usp=sharing).
 5. Then, you can resolve the exercises included [below](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab2#exercise-0), first theoretically and then on the simulators.
 The initial exercises focus on the 5-stage H&H core and the final exercises focus on the more advanced 9-stage dual-issue VeeR EH1 core.
+In case you want to obtain the remaining solutions, please contact ```dani02@ucm.es```.
 6. Finally, if you want to continue practicing after completing the proposed exercises, you can find more complex exercises in [RVfpga](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) labs 11 to 18.

 ## Ripes